-- Cast iron sectional boilers are the preferred boiler for remote locations and relatively small boilers.
-Use hot water generators when possible.
-Approved manufacturers are H. B. Smith and Weil-McLain.
-Buy as a package unit when possible with highefficiency burners approved by GMU.
-Comply with all Factory Mutual requirements. - 2.
+- 1. Modular type boilers rated at 90 % + efficiency are preferred for remote locations. - 2.
 Scotch Marine boilers may be considered for installations larger than 50 horse power.
-They should be multi-pass and have an efficiency of greater than 80% at the design point.
+They should be multi-pass and have an efficiency of greater than 90% at the design point.
 Comply with Factory Mutual requirements.
 Buy a packaged boiler whenever possible.
 Consult GMU for use of dual-fuel burners for type of burner to use, turndown desired and type of control to use. - 3.
-Boilers shall be operating at pressures 15 psig or less. - 4.
-Do not use electric boilers except for small outputs which serve a special piece of equipment (5 HP or less). - 5.
+Boilers shall be operating at pressures 15 psig or less.

+- 4. Do not use electric boilers except for small outputs which serve a special piece of equipment (5 HP or less). - 5.
 Water treatment should be discussed with GMU.